Home » Blog » How to Use Soil Blocks for Growing Seedlings

 Soil Block Recipe

-Use a 10?quart (2.5 gallon) bucket to measure the bulk ingredients and a standard measuring cup for the other ingredients.
-You can mix and store the soil block mix in a 12 or 15 gallon storage tote and scoop out as needed.
+Use a 10-quart (2.5-gallon) bucket to measure the bulk ingredients and a standard measuring cup for the smaller amounts.
+I like to mix and store the soil block mix in a 12- or 15-gallon storage tote, so it’s ready when I need it.

 Directions for Soil Block Mix

-1. Add peat moss and lime to your large container.
-Mix thoroughly to combine.
+1. Add the peat moss (or coconut coir) and lime to your mixing container.
+Stir thoroughly to combine.

-2. Add perlite and organic granular fertilizer.
-Mix to combine.
+2. Add the perlite and organic granular fertilizer.
+Mix well to distribute evenly.

 How to Make Soil Blocks